Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Discussion

 \section{Discussion}

-We have proposed a Bayesian hierarchical time-series model of refugee and asylum seeker populations by country of origin.
-We then used the model to project future combined refugee and asylum seeker populations for countries experiencing ongoing refugee crises.
+We have proposed a Bayesian hierarchical time-series model of refugee and asylum seeker population (stocks) by country of origin based on UNHCR data.
+We then used the model to project future refugee and asylum seeker population statistics for countries of origin of large refugee and asylum seeker populations.
 Validation exercises suggest the model is well-calibrated at multiple time horizons.

-Current UN population projections assume that two thirds of refugees will return to their country of origin within 5 years \citepalias{un2022wpp}.
+UN population projections assume that two thirds of refugees will return to their country of origin within 5 years \citepalias{un2022wpp}.
 Our validation results show that this rule of thumb performs well for 5-year ahead projections.
 The Bayesian modeling approach achieves comparable or better performance in all the validation exercises, and has the additional benefit of providing well-calibrated probabilistic projections.